IHG Premier credit card review: Easily earn 125,000 points and a reward night

 - Staybridge Suites

-So with this card, you can earn IHG points that can be used just about anywhere in the world you might be headed.
-But this is a Chase credit card, which means it is subject to the Chase 5/24 rule and you won’t be approved if you’ve opened 5+ credit cards from any bank in the past 24 months (excluding most business credit cards).
-So you’ll want to balance your choice to apply for this card with the other rewards credit cards you might be limiting yourself from opening.
+With this card, you can earn IHG points that can be used just about anywhere in the world.
+But this is a Chase credit card, which means it is subject to the Chase 5/24 rule (you won’t be approved if you’ve opened five or more credit cards from any bank in the past 24 months, excluding most business credit cards).
+You’ll want to balance your choice to apply for this card with the other rewards credit cards you might be limiting yourself from opening.

-With the Chase IHG Premier, you can earn 80,000 bonus IHG points after spending $2,000 within the first three months of account opening.
-The card has an $89 annual fee that isn’t waived the first year.
+With the Chase IHG Premier, you can earn 125,000 bonus IHG points after spending $3,000 on purchases within the first three months of account opening.
+We estimate an IHG point’s value to average 0.5 cents each, meaning you should have little trouble receiving $625 from this bonus.
+The card has an $89 annual fee that you can recoup if you spend several nights per year at IHG hotels.

 Benefits and perks